Hoyt Arboretum’s grounds are open from 5am to 10pm daily. There is no admission fee to visit the Arboretum.

 Located in Washington Park, Hoyt Arboretum is two miles from downtown Portland and can be accessed by car, public transit, walking, or biking.
 For more information on planning travel to and around Washington Park, including the latest COVID-19 updates for cultural institutions throughout the park, please visit Explore Washington Park.

 Hoyt Arboretum is accessible by US-26 and W Burnside St.

 There are two pay-to-park lots at the Visitor Center and one by the Vietnam Veterans Memorial.
 Parking costs $2/hour or $8/day and is enforced from 9:30am to 8pm daily, including holidays.
 Meters take credit cards and coins, or use Parking Kitty to pay with your phone.

 The main lots on Fairview by the Visitor Center are Zone 410 in the Parking Kitty app, and the Memorial lot is Zone 404.

 Once your car is parked, you cannot move and repark in other lots in Washington Park without repaying.
 Travel to other destinations in Washington Park using the Explore Washington Park Free Shuttle.

 Additional parking is also available at trailheads on SW Fischer Ln and SW Fairview Blvd and by the Winter Garden.
 Please be sure to carefully look for “No Parking” signs along park roads.
 Parking in these areas can result in a citation.

 By Public Transit

-Perhaps the most convenient way to reach the Arboretum is to ride Portland’s MAX light rail system to the Washington Park stop, located over 200 feet underground, and take the elevator to the surface.
-The Hoyt Arboretum collection starts just steps from the top of the elevator to the north at the Oregon Vietnam Veterans Memorial.
+Ride the MAX light rail blue or red line to the Washington Park MAX Station, located over 200 feet underground, and take the elevator to the surface.
+From there, access Hoyt Arboretum’s trails just a few hundred yards away near the Vietnam Veterans Memorial.

 Things to Do